-Name Age Class Background, Qualifications and Skills Michael D. Shmerling Director since 2007 55 3 Background: Mr. Shmerling has served as chairman and chief executive officer of Choice Food Group, a manufacturer and distributor of food products, since July, 2007.
+Name Age Class Background, Qualifications and Skills Michael D. Shmerling 56 3 Background: Mr. Shmerling has served as chairman of Choice Food Group, a manufacturer and distributor of Director since 2007 food products, since July, 2007.
 Mr. Shmerling served as a senior advisor to Kroll, Inc., a risk consulting company, from August, 2005 to June, 2007 and an executive vice president of Kroll, Inc. from August, 2000 to June, 2005.
-Mr. Shmerling was appointed as a director of the Company upon the completion of our acquisition of Capital in July, 2007.
+Effective as of May, 2001, he also served as Chief Operating Officer of Kroll.
+Mr. Shmerling was appointed as a director of the Company upon the completion of our acquisition of Capital Bank in July, 2007.
 Mr. Shmerling is also a director for Healthstream, Inc., a publicly-traded company.

-Experience/Qualifications/Skills: Mr. Shmerling's business and philanthropic endeavors in the Nashville market provide us with opportunities to create new business relationships and grow market share in this key market.
-In addition, his professional history as a licensed CPA for 34 years in public and private practice provides the board with a broad range of financial knowledge and business acumen.
+Experience/Qualifications/Skills: Mr. Shmerling's business and philanthropic endeavors in the Nashville market provide us with opportunities to create new business relationships and grow market share in this key area.
+In addition, his 34 year professional history as a licensed CPA (inactive) in public and private practice provides the board with a broad range of financial knowledge and business acumen.
 Mr. Shmerling is experienced in assessing and mitigating risk and formulating policies designed to minimize risk exposure.
 In addition, his experience as an officer and director of publicly-traded companies gives the board another resource for issues specific to publicly-traded companies in the areas of financial reporting and corporate governance.